viaacode/sip-specification/sip_structure/6_structure_representation.md

 ## /representation_* (directory)

-A `/representation_*` directory consists of at least a `mets.xml` file, a `/data` directory and a `/metadata` directory.
+A `/representation_*` directory consists of at least a `METS.xml` file, a `/data` directory and a `/metadata` directory.
 It contains both descriptive and preservation metadata, as well as the actual media files making up a certain representation of the IE(s) of the SIP.

-Each `/representation_*` directory contains its own `mets.xml` file which acts similarly as the package `mets.xml` and serves as an inventory of the files and directories of the representation level.
+Each `/representation_*` directory contains its own `METS.xml` file which acts similarly as the package `METS.xml` and serves as an inventory of the files and directories of the representation level.

 A `/representation_*` directory may contain a `/documentation` and a `/schemas` directory.
 The former may contain additional information aiding the interpretation of the representation, while the latter may contain XML Schema Definition (XSD) files of the metadata schemas used in the representation.